ShahabAthar25/speech-assistant-python/README.md

 # speech-assistance-python

-A real-time speech assistance program made with python with the help of google-text-to-speech api, pyaudio and speech_recognition
+A real-time speech assistance program made with python with the help of google-text-to-speech api, pyaudio and speech_recognition, neuralintents and pyttsx3

 ## How to Run